Derby Moor Academy Safeguarding Statement

 - Prevent - Protecting students from the risk of radicalisation which is now seen as part of schools’ wider safeguarding duties.

-Please click here to read our Safeguarding and Child Protection Policy
+Please click here to go to our school policies page to read our Safeguarding and Child Protection Policy

-Please find below links to a selection of documents that may be useful for parents and carers in helping them understand more about the subject and outlining what we do as a school.
+Please find below a link to our Parents Guide to Safeguarding that may be useful for parents and carers in helping them understand more about the subjects and outlining what we do as a school.

 Additional advice on self harm from the NSPCC can be found here